 Traditional luge takes place on an ice course with an aerodynamic sled and is the fastest olympic sport.
 Lugers have recorded speeds up to 90 mph as they navigate their way through a series of twists and turns.
 Manuel Pfister of Austria, reached a top speed of 154 km per hour (95.69 mph) on the track in Whistler, Canada prior to the 2010 Winter Olympics.

 Bobsleigh or bobsled is a winter sport in which teams of two or four teammates make timed runs down narrow, twisting, banked, iced tracks in a gravity-powered sled.
-They typically reach speeds similar to lugers
+They typically reach speeds similar to lugers.
+There is a new single bobsleigh event called Monobob which will makes it debut at the 2022 Winter Olympics.

-Skeleton is a winter slidding sport in which a person rides a small sled, known as a skeleton bobsled (or -sleigh), down a frozen track while lying face down (prone).
+Skeleton is the original and first sled sports.
+In skeleton a person rides a small sled, known as a skeleton bobsled (or -sleigh), down a frozen track while lying face down (prone).
 Unlike other sliding sports of bobsleigh and luge, the race always involves single riders.
 They typically reach speeds of 80mph.

 PledgeSports have helped out lots of winter athletes crowdfunding their way to the winter olympics, if you know someone that needs to raise money for winter sports get in touch with us via firstname.lastname@example.org, or visit www.pledgesports.org and hit “Create A Campaign” to start raising money today!